 Kopke Vintage Port tasting.
 At the Wine Society 18% we arranged a tasting on the 21st of March of the oldest port house – Kopke.
 Kopke is perhaps more known for their Tawnies and cheaper ports but they have been producing Vintage Port since the 19th century.
 We started the evening with the 300 years jubilee dry tawny (1638 – 1938).
 It was a very typical nice tawny with a very dry style.
 It was probably not meant to be kept for another 75 years but it was still a very decent and fresh wine.
 For the tasting we had set up eleven, what we thought would be, mature and nice Vintages.
 The following Vintage Ports were in the tasting: Vintage 1997Vintage 1996Vintage 1995Vintage 1994Vintage 1991Vintage 1987 Quinta Sao LuizVintage 1985Vintage 1979 Quinta Sao LuizVintage 1979Vintage 1974Vintage 1970 The first three were still very young.

 All four Vintages from the 1970′s were very elegant and nice.
+For points and tasting notes see our Kopke page and Quinta Sao Luiz page.
 Ports Worth Trying.
 The holiday season is prime dessert wine drinking time for several reasons.
 It’s hard to drink a lot of dessert wine.
 They come after a huge meal and many other wines.
 We are full.
 Please not a wafer, no!
 Add in the fact that many dessert wines are high in alcohol and pack in a ton of sugar and you can see why it can be so challenging to finish a bottle.